vuestorefront/vue-storefront/packages/core/docs/commercetools/use-cart.md

 `useCart` composition function can be used to:

 * load cart information,
-* add, update and remove items to the cart,
+* add, update and remove items in the cart,
 * applying and removing coupons,
 * checking if product is already added to the cart.

 ## API

-- `cart` - a main data object that contains cart structure in platform specific structure
+- `cart` - a main data object

 ```ts
 type Cart = Versioned & {